 Car insurance companies use credit score to predict how reliable a customer will be.
 Trended data show drivers who carry exceptional credit are usually more insurable car insurance clients: they less commonly file claims covered by insurance companies.

 In the state of North Carolina, a driver with excellent credit can save $171.49 per year in car insurance premiums, contrasted with a driver with a less-favorable credit score.
 Read more about how credit score may impact auto insurance costs:

 |Credit Tier||Average Annual Rate|

 |Very Good (740-799)||$867.17|

-Average Car Insurance Costs for Risky Drivers in North Carolina
+Average Car Insurance Prices for High-Risk Drivers in North Carolina

-If you've been defined as at fault in a driving incident or found guilty of a driving infraction, your insurance rates are bound to rise.
-The more violations you accumulate, the pricier your auto insurance gets.
+If you’re determined to be at fault in an accident or convicted of a vehicular violation, your insurance rates are bound to grow.
+The more infractions you amass, the more costly your auto insurance gets.

-In North Carolina, your first at-fault fender bender results in a penalty of $311.77 each year in car insurance premiums.
-A DUI — considered one of the most serious driving violations — may increase your yearly insurance rates in North Carolina by an average of $792.25.
+In North Carolina, your first minor at-fault crash results in an additional $311.77 annually in auto insurance premiums.
+A DUI — among the most serious driving infractions — will lift your yearly insurance rates in North Carolina by an average of $792.25.